cghernan/cghernan.github.io/_pages/about.md

   - /about.html
 ---

 Hola!
-I am Research Fellow in the Department of Aeronautics & Astronautics at Stanford University.
-I work at the intersection of Computational Physics and
-Artificial Intelligence, specializing in the construction of physics-informed reduced-order models for their use as ‘digital twins’ in real-time engineering applications.
-These models make effective use of deep artificial neural networks to break the curse of dimensionality associated to the high dimensionality of systems described by PDEs.
+I am Research Fellow at Stanford University.
+I work at the intersection of Computational Physics and Artificial Intelligence, specializing in the construction of physics-informed reduced-order models for their use as ‘digital twins’ in real-time engineering applications.
+These models make effective use of deep artificial neural networks to break the curse of the high dimensionality of systems described by partial differential equations.

 I read Physics (Fluids) ([Ecole Polytechnique](https://www.polytechnique.edu/), 2015) before moving on to obtain my PhD in Applied Mathematics from [Imperial College London](https://www.imperial.ac.uk/) (2021).
 I also interned at